Do you aspire to:

 The Learning Quality Framework guides the long-term learning journey of a school that aspires to make world-class learning its prime educational goal.
 It captures the essence of what a learning school does to ensure that all its people – staff and students – become better learners.

-Whatever your current approaches to learning — be they Philosophy for Children, Assessment for Learning, SEAL, PLTS, Building Learning Power, Habits of Mind, or RSA Opening Minds — The Learning Quality Framework guides the school in blending and infusing them into a coherent learning culture and strategy.
+Whatever your current approaches to learning — be they Philosophy for Children, Assessment for Learning, SEAL, PLTS, Building Learning Power, Successful Futures, Habits of Mind, or RSA Opening Minds — The Learning Quality Framework guides the school in blending and infusing them into a coherent learning culture and strategy.

 The LQF supports a leaning journey to meet a quality standard.
 The school makes the journey but the standard shows you the whole journey and alerts you to hazards.
 Resources and consultancy guide your progression through its stages, and the award of a Quality Mark recognises and rewards your foresight and effort.

 A PowerPoint Presentation which outlines the Learning Quality Framework is available to download and use via this link: LQF_Presentation.ppt

 Perhaps a school has realised there may be a bigger goal for education, that it might actually be cultivating habits of dependency in students through too much spoon feeding; or perhaps an Ofsted ‘Outstanding’ judgement is not backed up by Outstanding teaching and learning; or perhaps Outstanding is a long way off, but the school is serious about getting there.
 For any of these schools, the LQF offers the basis for a radical re-think of their vision for learning.

 A serious learning challenge